 - 8.1.
-The selected National Show Judges will submit patterns to the National Judges Selection Panel for consideration - 8.2.
-The National Judges Selection Panel will decide on the patterns to be used - 8.3.
-New Patterns for the National Show will be ratified by the Board of Directors.
+The selected National Show Judges will submit patterns to the National Show Committee for review and approval. - 8.2.
+The National Show Committee will decide on the patterns to be used.

 9. JUDGING PROCEDURE WHEN SCORING PATTERNS

 - 9.1.
 Judges are to use the point system for scoring pointed patterns. (ie. Where points are allocated for each movement and transition) - 9.2.
 Elimination of riders on the circle can be conducted to reduce large classes prior to point scoring patterns.